markmelling/rl_collab-compet/README.md

 ### Solving the Environment

-This project uses the single agent variant of the Unity environment and demonstrates the solution using two different algorithms:
+This project uses the two agent Tennis Unity environment to show a solution using the Twin Delayed Deep Deterministic (TD3) algorithm (https://arxiv.org/abs/1802.09477v3)
-- Deep Deterministic Policy Gradient (DDPG) (https://arxiv.org/abs/1509.02971v6)
-- Twin Delayed Deep Deterministic (TD3) (https://arxiv.org/abs/1802.09477v3)

-Both algorithms were successfully able to achieve an average reward of > 0.5 for 100 episodes.
+The solutions successfully achieves a score of > 0.5 on average for 100 episodes.

+The DDPG algorithm was also tried, but this failed to reach the target score given the number of episodes used in training.
+From previous experiments DDPG does appear to take much longer to train, which may be the reason why a solution was not achieved.

 ## Getting Started